-Nishimiya-Fujisawa and Kobayashi (2012)proposed that ISCs are always female, and that female GCSs spontaneously switch to male GSCs, thereby causing polyps in the colony to become phenotypically male; their model also suggests that true males do not exist (Fig. 6A).
-An alternative model is that ISCs can be either male or female, allowing a sequential hermaphroditicHydrato be either male or female at birth; ramets in the populationsubsequently switch sex.
-If this were true, a mechanism for male polyps to turn female would have to exist; indeed, stable, lab-cultured male strains of Hydra magnipapillata have been used to demonstrate the likely existence of male ISCs (Bosch and David, 1986; Nishimiya-Fujisawa and Kobayashi, 2012).
-We currently favor the model that male ISCs do exist, and that switching from male to female likely occurs at the level of ISCs(Fig. 6B).
-Cloning of single multipotent ISCs from the male strain ms-1 (male sterile-1) resulted in 92 polyps, each with the entire interstitial cell lineage reconstituted from a single multipotentISC(Bosch and David, 1986).
+Kobayashi, 2012).
+We currently favor the model that male ISCs do exist, and that switching from male to female likely occurs at the level of ISCs (Fig. 6B).
+Cloning of single multipotent ISCs from males of the strain ms-1 (male sterile-1) resulted in 92 polyps, each with the entire interstitial cell lineage reconstituted from a single multipotent ISC (Bosch and David, 1986).
 More than 70% of these ISCs cloned from male polyps, all of which were making testes before the experiment, were actually female and started producing eggs.
 Therefore, male polyps harbor a large number of female ISCs while maintaining ISCs that continue to give rise to sperm.
 When ISCs from males and females of this experiment were re-cloned, all of the female ISCs continued to produce eggs whereas 33% of the male ISCs started making eggs (Bosch and David, 1986).
-This can only be explained if male multipotent ISCsconvert to female multipotentISCs (Fig. 6B).
+This can only be explained if male multipotent ISCs convert to female multipotent ISCs (Fig. 6B).
 A male-to-female ISC switching rate of 1% per cell generation was estimated from these observations (Bosch and David, 1986).
-A high rate of switching suggests thatfemales arise from male colonies during asexual propagation when new buds receive only female ISCs, thereby relieving the repression of the male germ cells and allowing eggs to be made (Fig. 6B).
-If a polyp becomes a female, it may revert to phenotypic male if afemale GSCturns into a male GSC.
+A high rate of switching suggests that females arise from male colonies during asexual propagation when new buds receive only female ISCs, thereby relieving the repression of the male germ cells and allowing eggs to be made (Fig. 6B).
+If a polyp becomes a female, it may revert to phenotypic male if a female GSC turns into a male GSC.
 Importantly, these proposed mechanisms of sex switching in Hydra are not proven, but do provide a strong framework for future experimentation.
 The identification of molecular markers to identify and track male and female cells using transgenic techniques is vital for definitively testing these models.

-Transitions between hermaphroditism and gonochorism in the genus Hydra
+Transitions Between Hermaphroditism and Gonochorism in the Genus Hydra